 Okay, I’ll admit it – this is the most destination-ish road trip itinerary on my list of San Francisco road trips.
 I make up for it by suggesting a route that circumnavigates almost all of Lake Tahoe and takes you into Nevada.
 California’s so big that it’s one of the few San Francisco road trips that take you out of the state.

 This is a fun route if you’ve never been to Reno and/or Tahoe – or you’ve never done them in a specific season.
 (For example, I’ve done Tahoe in several seasons, but never Reno.)
 Over the course of a four-day, three-night road trip from San Francisco, you’ll stop in hipster Truckee, glitzy Reno, and laid-back South Lake Tahoe.
-Along the way, you can gaze at stunning Emerald Bay, go hiking on Tahoe’s famed slopes in the summer (or skiing in the winter – I’ll aprés ski, tyvm.), and can even try your hand at the slots in Reno’s casinos.
+Along the way, you can gaze at stunning Emerald Bay, go hiking on Tahoe’s famed slopes in the summer (or skiing in the winter – I’ll aprés ski, tyvm.), and can even try your hand at the slots in Reno’s casinos and stop off in the charming Carson Valley.

 For those on a shorter schedule, it is possible to do this as an out-and-back 3-day, 2-night road trip.
 Make your stops in South Lake Tahoe and Reno and spend less time around the lake.